DaNussi/Dedicated-Applied-Energistics-2/README.md

 ## Issues

-If you finde a bug or your game crashes pleas create a issue [here](https://github.com/DaNussi/DedicatedAppliedEnergistics/issues)!
+If you finde a bug or your game crashes please create a issue [here](https://github.com/DaNussi/DedicatedAppliedEnergistics/issues)!

 ## Credits